p00temkin/arctang/README.md

 	Generated wallet from mnemonic with name bob with address ..
    ```

-This creates a walletfile in your local .avm/wallets folder (with the walletname 'bob' in this case) and can be used for future mint/reconfig/transfers.
+This creates a walletfile in your local .avm/wallets folder (with the walletname 'bob' in this case) which can be used for future mint/reconfig/transfers.

 ### Prerequisites